technologiestiftung/giessdenkiez-de-osm-pumpen-harvester/README.md

 ```

 ### Your own private repository
 You can use the code from this public repository in your own private repository in your own Github Actions file.
+Use the generated `pumps.geojson` in a way that fits your architecture.

 File: `.github/workflows/main.yml`